Supahands/software-engineering-test-redux/README.md

 ## Submission Instructions
 * Fork the project [here](https://replit.com/@Kaizenx/software-engineering-test-redux)
 * You can solve the problem using either python, javascript, or ruby
-* Use the seed file to generate your output
-* Use the seed file **AS IS**, do not modify the inherent logic of the seed file
+* Feel free to use 3rd party libraries
+* The submitted solution should ingest the STDOUT emitted by the seed.py file without copying the source code into the solution file and running it from inside the solution file.
+Importing the seed.py and running it from within the solution to subsequently pipe the STDOUT to a variable is allowed.
-* However, feel free to create js or rb versions of the seed file without modifying the inherent logic in the python original
+* Feel free to create js or rb versions of the seed file without modifying the code logic of the original seed.py
-* Do not copy the logic of the seed file into your code
+* Include unit tests either as separate files or use the replit test functionality
+* Include a separate readme in the form of a **instructions.txt** if additional instructions are required to get your solution running, **such as installing libraries**
 * Notify [careers@supahands.com](mailto:careers@supahands.com) upon completion and include the join link for your replit.com project
-* Solutions that do not follow the submission instructions WILL NOT be considered
-* Remember to include unit tests either as separate files or using the replit test functionality
-* **REMINDER DO NOT** edit or amend the seed file
-* Include a separate readme in the form of a **instructions.txt** if additional instructions are required to get your solution running, such as installing libraries
-* Your solution should follow best practices such as DRY, KISS, YAGNI, SOLID etc.
-* Feel free to use 3rd party libraries
 * Solutions that do not follow the submission instructions WILL NOT be considered

 ## Hints